Springtime Snake ID

 This adorable and secretive little snake is probably the most common snake in urban environments east of the Mississippi, and in that setting is most often encountered under objects in yards, gardens, and the vestibules of buildings.
 They are a frequent target for free-roaming housecats, and may be brought into human dwellings as offerings.
 They are also found under logs and rocks in a variety of natural habitats.
 This tiny snake rarely exceeds a foot in length, with the females being slightly larger than the males.
 As their name suggests they are usually a shade of brown, with black markings under the eye.

-They may have stripes or dots, and when agitated they will inflate their bodies to reveal a faint checkered pattern (below).
+They may have stripes or dots, and when agitated they will inflate their bodies to reveal a faint checkered pattern (left).

 They are often misidentified as the young of various venomous species.
-If accosted they will make an adorable attempt at being fearsome by gaping, rearing up, and striking (below), reinforcing these mistaken identities.
+If accosted they will make an adorable attempt at being fearsome by gaping, rearing up, and striking (right), reinforcing these mistaken identities.

 However, these tiny snakes pose no danger to anything but the slugs and worms and other soft-bodied invertebrates that are their preferred prey.